allanpaiz/player_rating/README.md

 ## Current Project:
-Create file directory with starter file to get good idea of structure and workflow.
+1. Create file directory with starter file to get good idea of structure and workflow.
+2. Continuation of database construction, design, and implementation.
+First time, so I could be going at this the wrong way, but the experience will teach me lessons.

 ## Tools Used
 Python, Excel,
-SQLite, Requests, BeautifulSoup
+SQLite3, Requests, BeautifulSoup, pandas, matplotlib